 He maintains an AV Preeminent rating by Martindale-Hubbell National Law Directory, its highest rating based on extensive and confidential peer review of legal ability and ethical standards by members of the bar.

-Carter is President of the Cleveland Metropolitan Bar Association (CMBA) and is Past President of the Federal Bar Association, Northern District of Ohio Chapter (FBA-NDOC).
+Carter is Immediate Past President of the Cleveland Metropolitan Bar Association (CMBA) and is Past President of the Federal Bar Association, Northern District of Ohio Chapter (FBA-NDOC).

 He is the 2010 CMBA Volunteer of the Year and the 2009 Distinguished Contributions to the Community Award winner, given by the Ohio Association of Civil Trial Attorneys (OACTA).